oceanprotocol/ocean.py/READMEs/setup.md

 ### 2. Define account via **keyfile json object**

 Here's an example JSON object aka EncryptedKey.
 This example has the same private key as above, and password `OceanProtocol` to encrypt/decrypt.
-See how the private key is stored in *encrypted* form, as parameter `"ciphertext"`.
+The private key is stored in *encrypted* form, as parameter `ciphertext`.

 ```
 {